equinor/radix-public-site/public-site/docs/src/guides/build-secrets/index.md

 ---
 title: Docker, Build secrets
-layout: document
-parent: ['Guides', '../../guides.html']
-toc: true
 ---

 # Build secrets

-[Build secrets](../../docs/reference-radix-config/#secrets)  are passed base-64 encoded, they need to be decoded before use and it should be done in same `RUN` as a command, which uses this secret:
+[Build secrets](../../references/reference-radix-config/#secrets)  are passed base-64 encoded, they need to be decoded before use and it should be done in same `RUN` as a command, which uses this secret

 ```dockerfile
 FROM alpine